evanlitz/CodingAgentTests/README.md

 2. Create a feature branch (`git checkout -b feature/amazing-feature`)
 3. Make your changes
 4. Ensure the code compiles without errors (`npm run build`)
+5. Ensure all tests pass (`npm test`)
+6. Add tests for any new functionality
-5. Commit your changes (`git commit -m 'Add some amazing feature'`)
+7. Commit your changes (`git commit -m 'Add some amazing feature'`)
-6. Push to the branch (`git push origin feature/amazing-feature`)
+8. Push to the branch (`git push origin feature/amazing-feature`)
-7. Open a Pull Request
+9. Open a Pull Request

 ## 📄 License